tecs/simpleSVG/README.md

 All *simpleSVGnodes* created without a name, are named with an automatically generated identifier using the following convention: unnamedObject1, unnamedObject2, unnamedObject3...

+Creating a *simpleSVGnode* with a name that is already taken will replace the old object.

 ____

 **.path**( *array* **path** [ , *string* **name** = "unnamedObject"+N ] )